Online Navigation Planning for Long-term Autonomous Operation of Underwater Gliders: METHODS

 \subsection{Custom Glider Dive Simulator}

 Our approach requires a \textit{simulator} that can generate samples from the transition function $\mathcal{T}$.
-The simulator must balance the accuracy of sampled transitions with execution speed.
-As mentioned in Section~\ref{subsec:mcts}, the number of trials that can be ran in a fixed computational budget strongly influences MCTS performance.
+Recall that, as described in Section~\ref{sec:gliders}, control instructions are decided within a fixed time budget of 5-10 minutes while the glider is floating at the surface.
+Given that the number of trials that can be run in a fixed time budget strongly influences MCTS performance~\cite{browneSurvey2012}, the simulator must balance the accuracy of sampled transitions with execution speed.
 Constructing a search tree over a horizon of several dives is crucial for going beyond reactive current correction.

-The best available open source simulator for Slocum gliders is \texttt{glidersim}~\cite{merckelbach2025glidersim}.
-This state-of-the-art approach is highly detailed and takes into account glider actuator behaviour as well as the hydrodynamics of Slocum gliders~\cite{merckelbach2016depth,merckelbachDynamicFlightModel2019}.
+The state-of-the-art open source simulator for Slocum gliders is \texttt{glidersim}~\cite{merckelbach2025glidersim}, whose detailed approach takes into account the actuator behaviour and hydrodynamics of Slocum gliders~\cite{merckelbach2016depth,merckelbachDynamicFlightModel2019}.
 However, this comes at the expense of costly runtime.
-The method also does not account for the unknowns surrounding the current forecasts and it is unsuitable for use in our approach.
-Thus, we set out to devise a custom simulator.
+The method also does not account for the unknowns surrounding the current forecasts and therefore it is unsuitable for use in our approach.
+Thus, we set out to devise a custom simulator that is more appropriate for sample-based planning methods.

-To design a faster simulator more appropriate for sample-based planning methods, we leverage the following observations.
-Firstly, the majority of large-scale, publicly available ocean models (including AMM15) do not include vertical speeds.
-As such, we cannot use forecasts to account for vertical influences on the glider's depth rate, and we can treat it as approximately constant.
-Secondly, the glider moves in a largely steady-state (i.e., constant speed and attitude relative to the water) when performing the sawtooth motion.
+To do so, we leverage the following observations.
+Firstly, the majority of large-scale, publicly available ocean models (including AMM15) do not include vertical velocities in the published model outputs.
+As such, we cannot use forecasts to account for changes in the glider's descent and ascent rate, and we can treat them as approximately constant.
+While vertical density gradients (stratification) can also influence vertical motion in practice, capturing these effects would require a more detailed hydrodynamic model, which we leave to future work.
+Secondly, the glider moves in a largely steady state (i.e., constant speed and attitude relative to the water) when performing the sawtooth motion.
 This is not the case at the bottom and top of each yo, when the onboard controller changes the glider pose and velocity.
-Nevertheless, these transient phases can be considered negligible in terms of the impact on the overall trajectory.
+Nevertheless, these transient phases can be considered negligible in terms of the impact on the overall trajectory, as demonstrated by prior studies~\cite{wangSteadyMotionUnderwater2022,wuCombinationOptimizationMethod2025}.
 This motivates our simulation approach that chains together steady-state segments.